 SUBPART 411.1--SELECTING AND DEVELOPING REQUIREMENTS DOCUMENTS

+411.101 Order of precedence for requirements documents.

+The head of the contracting activity (HCA) has redelegated the authority to the MASCO to submit the determination required by OMB Circular A-119.

-411.103 Market acceptance.
+411.103 Market Acceptance.

-(a) The head of the contracting activity (HCA) may determine that offerors must demonstrate, in accordance with FAR 11.103(a), the market acceptability of their items to be offered.
+The head of the contracting activity (HCA) has redelegated the authority to the MASCO to make a determination that offerors must demonstrate, in accordance with FAR 11.103(a), the market acceptability of their items to be offered.

-(b) The Contracting Officer shall place a copy of this determination, signed by the HCA, in the solicitation file.
+The Contracting Officer shall place a copy of this determination, signed by the MASCO, in the solicitation file.

-411.106 Purchase Descriptions for service contracts.
+411.106 Purchase Descriptions for Service Contracts.